Joecstarr/thesis/sections/software/basics/se.md

 industry trends, linear models are the most appropriate for research contexts.
 While researchers can be expected to define well-considered requirements, as amateur software engineers, it is rare that the design and programming techniques are mature enough to support the strict progression of a waterfall process.
-As such, a V model where downstream phases feedback into previous phases is ideal.
-For our model process, however, we will make a single change, disallowing feedback caused by down stream phases to change requirements, as seen in @se-fig-modifiedv.
+As such, a V model where downstream phases feed back into previous phases is ideal.
+For our model process, however, we will make a single change, disallowing feedback caused by downstream phases to change requirements, as seen in @se-fig-modifiedv.

 ```{figure} ../../media/software/v_mod_process.svg
 :label: se-fig-modifiedv